• Skip to primary navigation

 when can borrowers compromise federal student debt

-The U.S. Department of Education does not have the legal authority to forgive all federal student loans through executive action.
-However, there are certain limited circumstances in which the U.S. Department of Education can compromise (e.g. discharge or forgive) federal student debt on a case-by-case basis.
+The federal government does not have the legal authority to forgive all student loans through executive action.
+But in narrow circumstances, it can compromise (meaning settle, discharge, or write off) federal student debt on a case-by-case basis, and it can suspend or terminate collection on defaulted loans it decides aren't worth pursuing.

-The U.S. Department of Education can also suspend or terminate collection of defaulted federally-owned student loans.
-Below, we break down the situations when federal student loan borrowers may be able to receive a student loan compromise, suspension, or termination of collection activity.
+Below, we break down when federal borrowers may be able to get a student loan compromise, suspension, or termination of collection activity, what's actually changed, and where the rules still stand exactly where they did.

 Table of Contents